Regional Consultative Committee

 • be part of a powerful voice representing Australian cattle producers and beef lovers

-• be a part of the only legislated organisation dedicated to representing grass-fed cattle producers
+• be part of the only legislated organisation dedicated to representing grass-fed cattle producers

 • help shape the future of the grass-fed cattle sector